 SWSB Operating and Capital Budget Current Environment As an Enterprise Fund, the Water Supply Board funds all operations from user fees and assessments.
 User fees and charges are assessed each year in an amount necessary to cover the projected operating expenses, capital needs, and debt service of SWSB operations for each year.
-Currently, the rate structure consists of three rate tiers that encompass all residential, commercial, and industrial usage as well as non-metered service charges.
-The Town Council approved a SWSB operating and capital budget of \$2,151,354 for fiscal year 2023.
+Currently, the rate structure consists of three rate tiers that encompass all residential, commercial, and industrial usage as well as non-metered service charges. \$2,151,354 for fiscal year 2023.
 This represents a \$802,761 (59.5%) increase from fiscal year 2020 operational and capital expenditures; a \$589,103 (37.7%) increase from fiscal 2021 operational and capital expenditures; and a \$359,283 (20.0%) increase over fiscal year 2022 projected expenditures.
 Main drivers related to the expenditure increases are related to the increased cost of water purchases, operating supplies, repairs, capital investments, and indirect operational costs.
 Charges for services, on average over the past three fiscal years, have represented 85.2% of the total funding for SWSB operations.
-The remainder of funding comes from a variety of other non- metered charges, sale types, bond proceeds, and investment income.
+The remainder of funding comes from a variety of other nonmetered charges, sale types, bond proceeds, and investment income.